-You can’t argue with facts.
-And while most of them seem scary, here’s one that should make your day.
-One of the very best burgers in NYC is available for delivery and takeout right now.
-It’s got a thick patty covered in spicy mint chutney and it costs less than $15.
-Get it from BK Jani—a Pakistani spot in Bushwick that also serves a bunch of other grilled meats like kababs and lamb chops.
+Here’s something that should make your day: one of the very best burgers in NYC is available for delivery and takeout.
+It’s got a thick patty covered in spicy mint chutney, and it costs less than $18.
+You’ll find this burger at BK Jani—a Pakistani spot in Williamsburg that also serves a bunch of other grilled meats like kababs and lamb chops.

 The unicorns at The Cloisters and the Campbell’s soup cans at MoMA are impressive, but they don’t hold a candle to the hot soppressata at Calabria Pork Store.
-Sausages cover the entire ceiling of this Arthur Avenue meat shop in the Bronx, and while it looks like an exhibition, you’re allowed to touch the art here.
-Get the massive, delicious $8 prosciutto sandwich, and a few different types of sausage to-go.
+Sausages cover the entire ceiling of this Arthur Avenue meat shop in the Bronx, and, while it looks like an exhibition, you’re allowed to touch the art here.
+Get a massive sandwich and a few different types of sausage to-go.

 Field Trip makes things incredibly simple.
 Just order a bowl of their food, then eat it.
 This Harlem spot specializes in rice bowls with everything from brisket and chicken to shrimp and salmon, and nothing costs more than $15.
 As an added bonus, you can easily balance one of these bowls on your lap while you watch TV with your roommate, your cat, or your roommate’s cat.

 This old-school Italian deli is the kind of place that makes you want to stop what you’re doing and make some pasta immediately.
 So place an order for whatever fresh pasta, sauces, and cheeses that Russo’s has available for takeout right now.
 And don’t forget to grab one of their Italian deli sandwiches.